Supportive Care Medicine Program

 At Moffitt, patients can also access support groups and rehabilitation services, as well as a number of other resources that can make the survivorship experience more comfortable and convenient.
 And, by collaborating with each patient’s oncologists and primary care physicians, we can help ensure that every single one of a patient’s needs – medical, emotional and psychosocial – are being met.
 We also work closely with each patient to make sure that their preferences and wishes are being accurately reflected in their treatment plans.
 This helps patients obtain quality care that truly aligns with their values, goals and needs.

-To refer a patient to Moffitt’s Supportive Care Program, complete our online form or contact a physician liaison for assistance.
+To refer a patient to Moffitt’s Supportive Care Program, complete our online form or contact a physician liaison for assistance or support.
 We prioritize short referral times and can schedule most patients for their first visit within a few days of receiving their referral.